Arbelaezch/MLearning/README.md

 # MLearning
-Notes or basic projects for learning ML.
+Notes or basic projects for ML.